 Home Equity Loans versus Second Mortgages

-A second mortgage works much like the first mortgage you took out to buy your home, except that it's "second in line" if you default and the lender needs to be repaid.
-This represents a slightly higher risk to a lender.
-As a result, you'll likely pay higher points and fees and have a slightly higher interest rate than with a first mortgage.
-However, since a second mortgage is predictable and offers you a fixed schedule of equal payments over a long period of time, it's an excellent choice if you need a substantial amount of money to do something like a home improvement project.
+A second mortgage works much like the first (primary) mortgage you took out to buy your home, except that it's "second in line" if you default and the lender needs to be repaid.
+This represents a somewhat higher risk to a lender.
+As a result, you'll pay proportionately higher points and fees and have a higher interest rate than you would on a primary mortgage.

 Home Equity Loans